 War vs. Glut: The Great LNG Reckoning

 War shut in one of the world’s most critical export arteries.
 The long-promised supply wave is finally arriving.
 Which force wins, when, and by how much?
+Our new scenario data model brings clarity to the confusion.

 Now the market is being asked to price two opposing truths at once.

 On one side sits an extraordinary wartime supply shock, with Gulf exports constrained and uncertainty hanging over every vessel movement, repair schedule and diplomatic headline.
-On the other sits a vast queue of LNG projects that still promises to reshape global gas balances, albeit on capital-intensive infrastructure timelines rather than cable-news timelines.
+On the other sits a vast queue of LNG projects that still promises to reshape global gas balances, albeit on capital-intensive infrastructure timelines rather than social media timelines.

-The Base Case: ugly, slow, and structurally tight
+The Base Case: structurally tight until end-2028

 Result: the supply hole is not repaired quickly.